 - Integral block: The cylinders are machined on the material of the same block.

-- Drywall Block: In this case, a thin-walled cylinder or sleeve is mounted in each hole in the block.
-These liners are snap-mounted, in contact with the wall of the block, so they can be cooled.
+- Dry liner block: In this case, a thin-walled cylinder or liner is mounted in each hole in the block.
+These liners are press-fitted, in contact with the block wall, so that they can be refrigerated.

-- Blocks of wet shirts: The shirts are thick walled and in direct contact with the coolant, which constitutes the authentic cylinder.
-They are easily removable and are provided with gaskets to prevent the liquid from passing to the postman.
+- Wet liner block: The liners are thick-walled and in direct contact with the coolant, which constitutes the true cylinder.
+They are easily removable and are equipped with sealing gaskets to prevent liquid from passing to the postman.

 The cylinder head is fixed by screws or studs on the upper plane of the block.
-The cylinder head serves as a tight cover for the cylinders, since it contains all or part of the combustion chamber, except in the case that it is formed in the head of the piston.
+The cylinder head serves as a watertight cover for the cylinders, since it houses all or part of the combustion chamber, except in the case that it is formed in the piston head.

-It installs, among other elements, the valves, in the 4-stroke engines, with the mechanisms to operate them; ignition and injection elements, intake and exhaust manifolds, etc. In the cylinder head, the coolant chambers are also machined.
+The valves are installed, among other elements, in the 4-stroke engine, with the mechanisms to actuate them; ignition and injection elements, intake and exhaust manifolds, etc. In the cylinder head, the coolant chambers are also machined.

-The cylinder heads are usually made of aluminum alloy, material with a low specific weight and good thermal conductivity, which allows the heat to be evacuated quickly.
-The cylinder heads for 2-stroke thermal engines (small displacement motorcycles) are simpler, as they do not have distribution, and many are cooled by air.
+Cylinder heads are generally made of aluminum alloy, a material with a low specific weight and good thermal conductivity, which allows heat to be quickly evacuated.
+The cylinder heads for the 2-stroke engine (small cylinder motorcycles) are simpler, since they do not have a distribution, and many are air-cooled.

-To ensure a perfect seal between the cylinder head and the cylinder block and taking into account that it has to withstand high pressures and temperatures, a gasket, called cylinder head gasket, made of synthetic fibers to replace asbestos, is mounted between the two elements, very negative for health.
+To ensure a perfect seal between the cylinder head and the cylinder block and taking into account that it has to withstand high pressures and temperatures, a gasket, called cylinder head gasket, is made between the two elements, made of synthetic fibers to replace asbestos, very negative for health.

-The crankcase is the container that contains the lubrication oil of the heat engine.
-It is mounted on the lower part of the block by means of screws and with the interposition of a gasket to facilitate sealing.
-Normally it is made of steel sheet, although it can also be made of aluminum alloy, due to the good thermal conductivity of this metal and the reduction of the sound level of the motor.
+The crankcase is the container that contains the lubrication oil from the heat engine.
+It is mounted on the bottom of the block using screws and with the interposition of a gasket to facilitate sealing.
+Normally it is made of sheet steel, although it can also be made of aluminum alloy, due to the good thermal conductivity of this metal and the reduction in the noise level of the motor.

-Inside the crankcase there are partitions to stop the movement of the oil during the movement of the vehicle.
-In the lower part, a screw cap is added to drain the oil.
+Inside the crankcase there are partitions to stop the movement of oil during the movement of the vehicle.
+At the bottom, a screw cap is added to drain the oil.

-the piston is the moving element that moves inside the cylinder, with an alternative rectilinear movement.
-This movement is given, at the time of the explosion, by the force of the gases and, during the other times, by the connecting rod.
+The piston is the mobile element that moves inside the cylinder, with an alternative rectilinear movement.
+This movement is given, at the moment of the explosion, by the force of the gases and, during other times, by the connecting rod.
 It consists of two parts: the head and the skirt.
 The head receives the pressure caused by the explosion and works at very high temperatures (from 300 ºC to 400 ºC).
-It has slots that house the segments that ensure airtightness.
-It is usually made of aluminum with copper, silicon and nickel alloys to harden it.
+It has grooves where the segments that ensure sealing are housed.
+Normally it is made of aluminum with alloys of copper, silicon and nickel to harden it.

-The piston is connected to the connecting rod through the bolt, which allows a movement of oscillation between the two elements.
-The bolt is made of cemented steel, material of great hardness and tenacity, and in the form of hollow cylinder to lighten its weight and, therefore, to reduce inertia.
+The piston is attached to the connecting rod through the bolt, allowing an oscillating movement between the two elements.
+The bolt is made of cemented steel, a material of great hardness and toughness, and in the form of a hollow cylinder to lighten its weight and, therefore, to reduce inertia.

-They are elastic rings, located in a variable number on the grooves made in the head of the piston.
+They are elastic rings, located in a variable number on the grooves made in the piston head.

 They fulfill the following functions:

-- Ensure tightness and lubrication of the cylinder.
+- Ensure the tightness and lubrication of the cylinder.

 - Evacuate heat to the cylinder.